Sustainability dictionary: The ultimate jargon buster for businesses

 What all these terms demonstrate is the growing awareness around, and importance of, sustainable business practise.
 If you want to find out what you can do to reduce your carbon footprint and improve your sustainability credentials, the easiest first step you can take is switching to a supplier like Opus Energy.

-As one of the biggest business energy suppliers in the UK, Opus Energy is helping businesses all over the country to reduce their environmental impact, by supplying 100% renewable electricity, which is carbon free.
+As one of the biggest business energy suppliers in the UK, Opus Energy is helping businesses all over the country to reduce their environmental impact, by supplying renewable source electricity.